acalub/killswitch/README.md

     //will default to true if enabled or false if disabled return ks.get("newFeatureOne", info) ? newFeatureData : oldFeatureData;
 ```
-Alternatively if we did include a enabledValue/disabledValue we could have done something like:
+Alternatively if we did include an `enabledValue/disabledValue` we could have done something like:
 ```JSON
 "newFeatureOne":{
       "enabled":true,